andersfylling/sorting-nine-inputs-requires-twenty-five-comparisons/README.md

 [![codecov](https://codecov.io/gh/TheLartians/ModernCppStarter/branch/master/graph/badge.svg)](https://codecov.io/gh/TheLartians/ModernCppStarter)

 # About
-This is a *third-party* c++ implementation of the paper "Twenty-Five Comparators is Optimal when Sorting Nine Inputs (and Twenty-Nine for Ten)"[1].
+This is a *third-party* c++ implementation of the paper "Sorting nine inputs requires twenty-five comparisons"[1].
 It exists to make a reliable reference point for other researchers that wants to compare the performance of their ideas/findings.

 The core logic will not receive further changes as it is considered "complete" - in the sense that the implementation is correct.
 However, code design, naming, or anything that improves on readability are acceptable changes.